greatsuspender/thegreatsuspender/README.md

 # <img src="/src/img/icon48.png" align="absmiddle"> The Great Suspender

-### Read this if you have lost tabs due to this extension
+### Read this if you have lost tabs from your browser

-I have written a guide for how to recover your lost tabs here: https://github.com/deanoemcke/thegreatsuspender/issues/526 Please contribute if you have any extra insight on alternative methods for tab recovery.
+I have written a guide for how to recover your lost tabs here: https://github.com/deanoemcke/thegreatsuspender/issues/526

+Please contribute if you have any extra insight on alternative methods for tab recovery.

 ### Important information on the recent compromise on the chrome webstore